-The Nectar Cloud is now hosting a managed BinderHub service.
+The ARDC Nectar Cloud team is hosting a BinderHub Service.

 For example, you want to share a Jupyter Notebook with a colleague.
 You can upload the Notebook into a GitHub repository.
 Your colleague will then use that Github repository link with BinderHub, which will create a space for them to view and interact with your Notebook.